Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Preliminaries

 On an $n$-dimensional Riemannian manifold $M$, (\ref{eq:cd}) holds at $x\in M$ for any smooth function $f$ if and only if the Ricci curvature is bounded from below by $K$ at $x$ \cite[pp.93-94]{Bakry94}.

-Let $\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$.
+Let $\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$ .
 For a function $f:V\rightarrow \mathbb{K}^d$ defined on a connection graph $(G,\sigma)$ with $d$-dimensional connections, the Laplace operator $\Delta^{\sigma}$ is defined as follows: for any vertex $x$,

 This operator has been introduced as the \emph{connection Laplacian} by Singer and Wu \cite{SW12}.
-The special choices of $H=O(d)$ or $U(d)$ ensure that operator $\Delta^\sigma$ is self-adjoint.
+The special choices of $H=O(d)$ or $U(d)$ ensure that the operator $\Delta^\sigma$ is self-adjoint.
 For the case $H=U(1)$, this operator is known as discrete magnetic Laplacian \cite{Shubin, Sunada}; For the case $H=O(1)=\{\pm 1\}$, it is known as the signed Laplace matrix \cite{Zaslavsky10}.
-The Cheeger type eigenvalue estimates for the connection Laplacian have been discussed in \cite{AtayLiu,BSS13,LLPP}.